High-Efficiency spin-Seebeck Diode in an $\alpha'$-Borophene FM/Normal/FM Nanoribbon Junction: RESULTS AND DISCUSSION

-The spin and charge Seebeck coefficients versus the Fermi energy for different temperatures are shown in Fig.~\ref{Fig5}.
+The spin and charge Seebeck coefficients versus the Fermi energy for different temperatures are shown in Fig.~\ref{Fig6}.
 As can be seen, the spin-Seebeck coefficient decreases with increasing temperature.
-The spin Seebeck coefficient has a maximum value for different temperatures at the Fermi energy of -0.13 eV, and the charge Seebeck coefficient is zero at this energy, simultaneously.
-We can also adopt a net charge current just through the temperature difference ($\Delta{T}$) in the system.
-At the specific Fermi energy (\textit{$E_F$} = -0.08 eV), a pure electronic current flows through the device from the left lead with a higher temperature to the right lead with a lower one, so by tuning the Fermi energy, we can get a pure charge or spin current in the system. \\ Fig.~\ref{Fig6} illustrates the contour plots of the charge and spin thermopowers as functions of Fermi energy and temperature.
-According toFig.~\ref{Fig6}(a), when the charge Seebeck coefficient for a range of temperatures at the Fermi energy of -0.13eV is zero, the spin Seebeck coefficient (see Fig.~\ref{Fig6}(b)) is maximum.
-Furthermore, the charge and spin Seebeck coefficients diminish as the temperature increases.
-These results align with the earlier findings. \\ To further understand, we demonstrated the spin-dependent currents versus the temperature of the right lead ($T_R$) with different $\Delta{T}$ = 10, 15, and 20 K ($\Delta{T} = T_L-T_R$).
-As shown in Fig.~\ref{Fig7}(a) before the threshold temperature ($T_{th}$ = 42 K), the spin-up and spin-down currents at lower than this value are close to zero, and the spin-dependent currents, driven by the temperature gradient, flow in opposite directions with positive and negative orientations, respectively.\\ As the absolute magnitudes of the spin-up and spin-down currents are nearly the same, a pure spin-dependent Seebeck effect occurs in the system, and it can act as an ideal spin-Seebeck diode (SSD).
+The spin Seebeck coefficient has a maximum value for different temperatures at the Fermi energy of -0.13 eV, where the charge Seebeck coefficient simultaneously vanishes.
+In addition, a net charge current can be driven solely by the applied temperature difference ($\Delta{T}$).
+At a specific Fermi energy (\textit{$E_F$} = -0.08 eV), a pure electronic current flows from the higher-temperature left lead to the lower-temperature right lead.
+Therefore, by appropriately tuning the Fermi energy, it is possible to selectively generate either a pure charge current or a pure spin current in the system. \\ Figure.~\ref{Fig7} presents contour plots of the charge and spin thermopowers as functions of Fermi energy and temperature.
+As shown in Fig.~\ref{Fig7}(a), the charge Seebeck coefficient vanishes about Fermi energy of -130 meV over a broad temperature range, while the spin Seebeck coefficient reaches its maximum at the same energy, as illustrated in Fig.~\ref{Fig7}(b).
+Moreover, both the charge and spin Seebeck coefficients decrease with increasing temperature and Fermi energy.
+These observations are consistent with the results discussed above.